• India CSR Awards 2026

 By Rusen Kumar

-BHARATPUR: Lupin Human Welfare and Research Foundation (Lupin Foundation) aiming to create employment opportunities for 15,000 local youth and farmers in the Bharatpur district, Rajasthan through beekeeping.
+BHARATPUR: Lupin Human Welfare and Research Foundation (Lupin Foundation) aims to create employment opportunities for 15,000 local youth and farmers in the Bharatpur district, Rajasthan through beekeeping.
 Bharatpur has emerged as a major honey producing region in the country, accounting for 1785 tonnes of honey last year itself.

-Sitaram Gupta, Executive Director, Lupin Foundation says, “Beekeeping has emerged as a viable job option for local farmers and youth of Bharatpur, Rajasthan and therefore Foundation intends to provide employment to at least 15,000 youths and farmers in Bharatpur district.”
+Sitaram Gupta, Executive Director, Lupin Foundation says, “Beekeeping has emerged as a viable job option for local farmers and youth of Bharatpur, Rajasthan and therefore the Foundation intends to provide employment to at least 15,000 youths and farmers in Bharatpur district.”

 The total honey production from District of Bharatpur, Rajasthan was 28.0 metric tonnes in 1997-98.
 Rajasthan, with 33 districts, now produces 4100 tonnes of honey, out of which, 1785 tonnes is produced annually in Bharatpur district itself.